Zfreeman24/CSS_ESEM/README.md

 We implemented AES-256 encryption into the key generation function, further increasing the security of the key generation.

-## How it works
+# ESEM Key Generation Module | How it works

+This module is responsible for generating public and secret keys for the ESEM (Efficient Secure Enrollment Mechanism) protocol.

+## Overview

-It takes in buffers to store the generated AES-256 secret key, ECDSA secret key, ECDSA public key, and multiple public and secret ECDSA key pairs.
+The module utilizes buffers for storing the generated keys and intermediate values.
+The outputs are comprised of a secret key, a public key, and arrays of these keys for multiple instances (e.g., `secretAll_1`, `publicAll_1`, and so on).

-It outputs the generated AES-256 key, ECDSA public/secret key pair, and multiple ECDSA public/secret key pairs stored in the provided buffers.

-First, it generates an initial random AES-256 bit encryption key and stores it in sk_aes.
-It initializes an AES context with this key to encrypt counters later.

-It generates 3 distinct AES-256 bit keys by encrypting counters using the AES context.
-This is done to derive unique keys from the initial random key.

-For each counter encryption, it measures the time taken and accumulates it to calculate average encryption time later.

-It then goes into a loop to generate multiple ECDSA key pairs.
-For each iteration:
+### Logic Flow

+1. **Generate AES-256 Key**:
+    - An AES-256 encryption key is generated for deriving additional key pairs later on.

+2. **Generate ECC Key Pair**:
+    - Using the `ECCRYPTO` library, a single public/secret key pair is created, which serves as the main key pair for use.

+3. **Generate Additional Key Pairs**:
+    - This involves:
-- It encrypts a counter using the AES context to generate a pseudo-random byte sequence.
+        - Encrypting a counter value with the AES key to obtain a random byte sequence.
-- It uses this byte sequence as input to generate an ECDSA public/secret key pair using the ECCRYPTO library.
+        - Using this random value to create another public/secret key pair.
-- It measures the time taken to generate the key pair.
-- It copies the generated public key to the publicAll buffer and secret key to the secretAll buffer at an offset.
+        - Storing the newly generated key pairs in the respective arrays.

-After the loop, it has generated the AES-256 key, 1 ECDSA key pair, and multiple ECDSA key pairs derived from the AES-256 keys.
-The keys are stored in the provided buffers for later use.
+4. **Performance Measurement**:
+    - The execution time for the AES encryption and public key generation is measured and logged for performance analysis.

+5. **Status Return**:
+    - The process concludes by returning a success or error status.

+## Cryptographic Details

+- The key generation mechanism employs a cryptographic pseudo-random number generator based on AES-256.
+- The generation of the public keys and the cryptographic operations are handled by the `ECCRYPTO` library.

 ## Results